How to Whitewash Furniture

 The top of the cedar chest was a little bit more difficult because it was a much larger surface.
 But I tried to brush it on as quickly as possible, so I could wipe it off as fast as I could.

-I didn’t think about it much before I started to brush the wash on, so I started on one side then moved to the other side.
+I didn’t think about it much before I started to brush the wash on, so I started on one side and then moved to the other side.

 If I would have been thinking before brushing it on, I would have worked along the entire back part first, brushing it on in about a 4” section from the back.

+Then I would have wiped it off in that area before brushing on the next 4” section.
 That way I would have been able to brush it on and then wipe it back off quicker.

 So, when I wiped off the whitewash, it soaked in too fast in some areas, making it really hard to wipe off.
+I tried using a baby wipe to help wipe it off, and it worked a little bit, but it looked pretty splotchy.

 So I waited for it to dry all of the way, and then I sanded the whitewash away where it was too thick.
+Sanding it worked really well and helped smooth out the raised grain that I had created.

 To finish it all off, I sprayed the whole cedar chest with 3 coats of my favorite water based poly topcoat.
+Check out these tutorials on how to spray polyurethane and how to apply polycrylic to painted furniture.

 I love how the whitewashing on the feet and top turned out!
+Just enough to keep the wood light, almost like raw wood.

 How to Whitewash Furniture